alex/fpki-guides/_includes/microsoft_trust_store_verification.md

 - Select the **Create in Site** drop-down selection and choose which site you'd like to import the analysis to (e.g., "Master Action Site"
 - Click **Okay**

 3. Click **Analyses** from the left-hand navigation to reveal imported analysis files.
-Right click the *Federal PKI Root Detection Analysis* entry and click **Activate Globally**, if the analysis is not activated by default.
+Right click the *Federal Common Policy CA Redistribution Detection* entry and click **Activate Globally**, if the analysis is not activated by default.

 **View Analysis Results Using the Console**